BinWang0213/MRST_Shale/README.md

 * 3D verification
 * Compositional simulation

-Our 3D code is also presented in an upcoming book chapter [Advanced Modelling with the MATLAB Reservoir Simulation Toolbox](https://www.cambridge.org/core/books/advanced-modelling-with-the-matlab-reservoir-simulation-toolbox/7AC2425C73F6F729DB88DB1A504FA1E7)
+This documentation of this code is presented in an upcoming book chapter [Advanced Modelling with the MATLAB Reservoir Simulation Toolbox](https://www.cambridge.org/core/books/advanced-modelling-with-the-matlab-reservoir-simulation-toolbox/7AC2425C73F6F729DB88DB1A504FA1E7)

 ## Install & Usage